 Chats du Quercy tries to create miracles by offering abandoned cats a second chance of a loving family.
-With the help of a great network, on average, around 400 cats every year.
+With the help of a great network, on average, we help more than 400 cats every year.

-Therapattes is our therapy programme, placing abandoned cats to help the well-being of people in the community.
+Projet Thérapattes is our therapy programme, where we place abandoned cats to help the well-being of people in the community.

 Every day, we see the positive effects that a pet cat can bring to people who are lonely, depressed, sick or disabled.
 We see huge benefits and we know that we can make huge improvements to peoples lives.